lsst-dm/prompt_processing/doc/playbook.rst

 #.
 Choosing the Version Number

+   The first step in making a release is choosing an appropriate version number to describe it.
+This subsection offers guidance on this choice, as well as on differentiating between major and minor releases.

+   **To see which changes have occurred since the last release:**

    On GitHub.com, navigate to the main page of the repository.
    To the right of the list of files, click the latest release.
    At the top of the page, click **## commits to main since this release**.